OCTRON-tracking/OCTRON-docs/docs/access-data.md

 # Access output data
-To access the data that OCTRON has generated (the coordinates of all your labelled objects for each frame, masks, etc), you can either drag and drop the prediction output folder on the napari main window and click "Open with OCTRON", or use python directly to access the data.
+To access the data that OCTRON has generated (the coordinates of all your labelled objects for each frame, masks, etc), you can either drag and drop the prediction output folder on the OCTRON main window and click "Open with OCTRON", or use python directly to access the data.
 We have compiled [this tutorial notebook](https://github.com/horsto/OCTRON-GUI/blob/main/octron/notebooks/OCTRON_results_loading.ipynb) for that purpose.

 ## Access OCTRON prediction results